jonegil/gui-with-gio/teleprompter/index.md

 ![Scroll baby Scroll](teleprompter_scroll.gif)

-To do that we'll build a [teleprompter](https://en.wikipedia.org/wiki/Teleprompter), used to scroll text for news anchors and speakers.
-Professional versions cost thousands, but not for us.
+To do that we'll build a [teleprompter](https://en.wikipedia.org/wiki/Teleprompter), a simple app used to scroll text.
+Professional machines cost thousands, but not for us.
 Oh no, we´re armed with Go and Gio, and scoff at such largesse.
 Why buy when you can build, huh?

 In particular, our app should